 3- Demand Their Attention

 So, when I knock on a door, and they open that door, it’s like boom, I hit them, and they’re like, wow, no door to door person has ever treated me this way.
 No one has ever entertained like this.
 No one has ever, you know, asked me the questions you did.
 No one has ever been as courteous.
 No one has ever been as knowledgeable.
 And when I knock on that door, I’m saying pretty much the same stuff, but the way I’m coming off is a lot different.
 And so all of a sudden, I’m demanding their attention.
 Through my enthusiastic and confident persona, I request that they listen to me because I have authority.

 4-Their Door Is Your Office

 When I walk up those stairs, I say, that’s my office.
 I own that doorstep.
 When you reach the door, that is your playing ground, not theirs.
 This is your home field, and you must play like it is.
 Walking up to that door, you must treat that as your space to pump yourself up.
-Whatever it takes for you to get in the moment and get energy flowing through you, do it.
+Do whatever it takes for you to get in the moment and get energy flowing through you.
 If you don’t know what it takes to get there, figure it out!
 That’s all it takes.
-So, if you want to be a top performer, check out our YouTube channel and our podcast and, go to D2DExperts.com and subscribe today.
+So, if you want to be a top performer, check out our YouTube channel and our podcast, go to D2DExperts.com, and subscribe today.